2 Std X girls from Mumbai run away to Goa in search of 'freedom'

-‘Fed-up’ and ‘tired’ of their routine lives, the 15-year-olds left home on Monday and went off the radar; yesterday, a man called their parents from Panjim, saying the girls had approached him for a place to stay
+‘Fed-up’ of routine lives, girls left home on Monday and went off the radar; yesterday, a man called their parents from Panjim, saying the girls had approached him for a place to stay

 Two teenage girls ran away from home in search of freedom from the tyrannies of schoolwork and studies.
 Two days later, the girls were traced to Goa, after their parents received a call from a man who told them they had approached him for a place to stay because they didn’t have money.

 Officials from the Oshiwara police, where the missing complaint was registered, have gone to Goa with the parents to get the girls back.
 According to the police, the two 15-year-olds had left for their tuition classes in Andheri (West) on Monday even-ing.

 From there, the duo told their parents they were going to a nearby mall.
 When the Std X students didn’t return even by 9 pm, the parents registered a missing complaint with the Oshiwara police.

 Gone to Goa

 The Oshiwara police immediately began trying to trace the girls.
 Police and parents tried to call the girls on their mobile phones, but they were unreachable.
 Parents of one of the girls told the cops that, one month ago, they had found a note written by their daughter in which she had said she wanted to run away from home to ‘live her life her own way’.